Mary Tyler Chapter, NSDAR

 What is a Junior?

 A Junior is a DAR member age 18 through 35 years of age (until her 36th birthday).
-She may page at the TSDAR State Conference and National Continental Congress until her 41st birthday.
+She may page at the TXDAR State Conference and National Continental Congress until her 41st birthday.
 She holds full DAR membership, and when qualified, may serve as an officer and chairman at the national, state, and chapter levels.

 An informed Junior Membership is essential for participation at all levels.
 Junior Members are encouraged to learn and to lead in support of DAR objectives.
-Junior Members attend meetings, volunteer to serve on committees, subscribe to the DAR Magazine, and study the DAR Handbook to learn more about DAR
+Junior Members attend meetings, volunteer to serve on committees, subscribe to the DAR Magazine, and study the DAR Handbook to learn more about DAR.

 Genealogical Records